Lee01-bit/Java/README.md

 # JavaScript
+3 browser-specific functions to interact with visitors

 alert - used to display a alert box in your browser

 prompt- It shows a modal window with a text message, an input field for the visitor, and the buttons OK/Cancel.

-confirm - The function confirm shows a modal window with a question and two buttons: OK and Cancel.
+confirm - The function confirm shows a modal window with a question and two buttons: OK and Cancel.It returns true for OK and false for Cancel/Esc.

 <b>e.g</b> result = prompt(title, [default]);